View Document Text

 Educational Seminars and Workshops

-to any attendee’s specific financial situation.
+any attendee’s individual financial situation.

 General Information